Category Archives: 1962 Films

 What Ever Happened to Baby Jane (1962), directed by Robert Aldrich, stars Davis and Crawford as, ironically enough, two aging Hollywood actresses, Jane and Blanche Hudson.

-Jane (Davis), a child star in the 1920s nicknamed Baby Jane, with an adorable signature song, “I’ve Written a Letter to Daddy”, has long since faded from the spotlight, but continues to dress in her Baby Jane costume, consisting of a little girl dress with hair in curls and ribbons.
+Jane (Davis), a child star in the 1920s nicknamed Baby Jane, with an adorable signature song, “I’ve Written a Letter to Daddy,” has long since faded from the spotlight but continues to dress in her Baby Jane costume, consisting of a little girl dress with hair in curls and ribbons.

 Blanche, however, garnered her success as an adult in the 1930s until a tragic accident, which left her wheelchair-bound and subsequently ruined her career, became a popular film star, much more popular than Jane.

 Blanche and Jane now while away the years away in a crumbling mansion in Los Angeles.
-Blanche is completely dependent on her unbalanced sister for care.
+Blanche is entirely dependent on her unbalanced sister for care.
 Jane is resentful of Blanche’s success and popularity and plans to re-launch her career in her once-famous alter ego.

-The film has macabre comedic elements but never veers too far over the edge to reach camp or foolishness.
-It is also a very psychological film as Jane mentally abuses Blanche and plays mind games with her to achieve the upper hand.
+The film has macabre comedic elements but never veers too far over the edge into camp or foolishness.
+It is also a very psychological film, as Jane mentally abuses Blanche and plays mind games with her to gain the upper hand.

 Davis had a ball with this role as her appearance alone is frightful- a grown woman of a certain age in blonde curls, pancake makeup, and a baby doll dress- she looks hideous!